How We Buy

 Suppliers who are related to a City Of Lansing employee should contact Daniel S. MacLennan at (517) 702-6195 to discuss the Ethics Ordinance prior to doing any business with the City Of Lansing.

 All City of Lansing employees are covered by the Ethics Ordinance and should contact Daniel S. MacLennan at (517) 702-6195 if they have an outside business.

 The Mayor of the City of Lansing is the only person who may legally bind the City for payment for goods and services at dollar levels over $15,000.00.
 The Director of Finance or their representative (the Interim Purchasing Manager) may legally bind the City for payment of goods and services at dollar levels up to $14,999.99.

 No other individual within the City has the authority to bind the City for payment of goods or services.

-No materials may be shipped nor any service performed with a value over $2500 without competitive bids/quotes and a City of Lansing purchase order unless purchased with a procurement card.
+No materials may be shipped nor any service performed with a value over $5000 without competitive bids/quotes or sole source approval and a City of Lansing purchase order unless purchased with a procurement card.
 All orders must have a City of Lansing authorized purchase order number or authorized procurement card number.

-All initial sales representative contacts with the City of Lansing should be with a Purchasing Office Senior Buyer.
-If a review of your business capabilities looks like it could be a match for our needs, the Buyer will assist you in identifying the City Of Lansing departments and employees that you should contact.
+All initial sales representative contacts with the City of Lansing should be with a Purchasing Office employee.
+If a review of your business capabilities looks like it could be a match for our needs, the Purchasing employee will assist you in identifying the City Of Lansing departments and employees that you should contact.
 When suppliers bypass this portion of the process and go directly to the City's departments before meeting with a Buyer, the contract award process may be delayed due to issues related to Tax Exemption Status, Credit Applications, legal requirements, etc.